mastermindankur/dummy-platform/README.md

-# WCE Dashboard
+# Sample Dashboard

-This is a Next.js application that serves as a sample dashboard for tracking progress, value, and key actions for the World Class Engineering (WCE) program.
+This is a Next.js application that serves as a sample dashboard for tracking progress, value, and key actions for a fictional program.

 ## Tech Stack